The Challenge: Narcissistic bosses in the workplace are often a nightmare for employees

-Research indicates that individuals who would score highly on the Narcissistic Personality Inventory are more likely to engage in counterproductive work behavior that harms organizations or people, usually when the narcissistic leader’s self-esteem is threatened.
+Research indicates that individuals who score highly on the Narcissistic Personality Inventory are more likely to engage in counterproductive work behavior that harms organizations or people, usually when the narcissistic leader’s self-esteem is threatened.
 One of the problems is that an individual with NPD is not likely to take the Inventory and expose himself.
 Lesser forms of narcissism still present problems for the effective functioning of a workplace and relationships within it.

-You may be working with a narcissistic boss or colleague, who engages in “gaslighting” to diminish you and aggrandize themselves.
+You may be working with a narcissistic boss or colleague who engages in “gaslighting” to diminish you and aggrandize themselves.
 These behaviors include withholding, in which the narcissist feigns understanding; countering, where he calls your memory into question; blocking and diverting the conversation to something else; trivializing your concerns; and forgetting or denying abusive behavior.
-All these behaviors are intended to make you doubt your thoughts, memories and actions and attempt to make you see that there’s something wrong with you.
+All these behaviors are intended to make you doubt your thoughts, memories, and actions and attempt to make you see that there’s something wrong with you.

 The Narcissistic Leader

-The narcissistic leader has a source of supply of employees and colleagues who can continuously provide flattery, attention and sometimes blind obedience.
-High profile corporate narcissistic leaders have been profiled by psychologists Alan Downs and Victor Hill.
-They illustrate in their writings how narcissistic leaders can be successful in achieving short-term success or benefits, but in the long-term, damage employees and their companies.
+The narcissistic leader has a source of supply of employees and colleagues who can continuously provide flattery, attention, and sometimes blind obedience.
+High-profile corporate narcissistic leaders have been profiled by psychologists Alan Downs and Victor Hill.
+They illustrate in their writings how narcissistic leaders can be successful in achieving short-term success or benefits but in the long term, damage employees and their companies.

 The Disastrous Effects of Narcissistic Leaders

 The long history of financial frauds enacted with callous disregard for both employees and shareholders is an example of the disastrous effects of narcissistic leaders.
-These narcissistic leaders resort to shortcuts, fraud and unethical practices.
-Examples would be Tyco’s Denis Kozlowski or “The Wolf of Wall Street,” Jordan Belfort.
+These narcissistic leaders resort to shortcuts, fraud, and unethical practices.
+Examples would be Tyco’s Denis Kozlowski or “The Wolf of Wall Street,” by Jordan Belfort.
 The narcissistic leader does not recognize boundaries – personal, corporate, or legal.
 Everything and everyone are to him only ways to provide gratification.

-Don Hambrick and Erick Jackson of Columbia University Business School, did a study of narcissistic CEOs a few years ago and concluded, among other things:
+Don Hambrick and Erick Jackson of Columbia University Business School did a study of narcissistic CEOs a few years ago and concluded, among other things:

 - Their leadership was consistently linked to large, unpredictable performance fluctuations for the companies